-This course continues to build on the skills acquired in Audition Techniques I. Students will utilize their performance and audition skills to bring personal truth and engagement to commercials, animation voiceovers and commercial voiceovers, as well as all genres of film and television.
+This course continues to build on the skills acquired in Audition Techniques I. Students will utilize their performance and audition skills to bring personal truth and engagement to commercials, animation voiceovers, and commercial voiceovers, as well as all genres of film and television.
 Students will learn advanced techniques on how to prepare adequately, perform with presence, and follow through respectfully for all professional audition environments.
-Prerequisites: ACT 345, ACT 353 professional film and television performance.
-Students will incorporate all previously acquired skills in different filming styles, different types of roles, different film genres, and the challenges facing professional productions.
-Prerequisites: ACT 345.
-ACT 353
+Prerequisites: ACT 345, ACT 353